heesoo-jang/starter-hugo-academic/content/post/phd-application-sop/index.md

 ## A summary of my PhD application journey <br>
 I applied to Journalism and Media Studies/Communication science PhD programs in the US in 2018 for the 2019–2020 academic year.
-This is the Statement of Purpose (SOP) that got me final offers for five programs with fully funded packages and prestigious top-up offers—either for a stipend or separate research/travel funds—for more than half of the offers: University of Washington, University of Wisconsin-Madison, Ohio State University, University of Illinois-Urbana Champaign, and University of North Carolina at Chapel Hill.
+This is the Statement of Purpose (SOP) that got me final offers for five programs with fully funded packages and prestigious top-up offers—either for a stipend or separate research/travel funds—for more than half of the offers: University of Washington, University of Wisconsin-Madison, the Ohio State University, University of Illinois-Urbana Champaign, and University of North Carolina at Chapel Hill.
 I also was offered an on-campus interview to Northwestern University, although this didn’t lead to a final offer after determining this place wasn’t a good fit for me at the time.
+After two weeks of back-to-back campus visits, several gut checks, and deep conversations with people I trust, I decided to attend UNC-Chapel Hill.
 Some schools offered acceptance without interviews, while others went through multiple interview processes.
 Every program is different.

 <br>